-Water team in Department of Economics
+Water team at Department of Economics

-Team leader: Policy officer and associate professor
+Policy officer and associate professor

 I am associate professor in economics at Department of Economics Lund University and Institute of Food and Resource Economics University of Copenhagen.
 My research focuses on environmental and health economics, sustainable consumption, and behavioral & experimental economics.
 Among other things I study how one can use economic policy instruments such as taxes, subsidies and information to change individuals’ behavior and the effectiveness of such policy instruments.

 At present I also work with research questions related to a “biobased economy”, see Seafarm project above.